twilight2212/Senior-Healthify-Me/README.md

 # Senior-Healthify-Me
-This websit shows a diet plan for elderly people accorfing to their health conditions.
+This website shows a diet plan for elderly people according to their health conditions.
 Also it shows some blogs for senior citizens

 ### Features